bopen/blog/content/drafts/scientific-software-engineer-mid-senior/index.md

 at B-Open you will <!---
 job short description
 -->
-develop software and in particular design algorithms and data processing pipelines for international agencies and private corporations monitoring the environment from space.
+design and develop software and in particular algorithms for top international agencies and private corporations working on climate change and earth observation.
 <!---
 common foreword
 -->